takidilmi/GitHubRepositoriesSearch/README.md

 - The application assumes that all GitHub users have a 'location' field.
 If this field is not present in the API response, or if the user did not provide their location, the application will display "Unknown" for that user's location.
 - The application assumes that all repositories have a 'languages_url' field and that this URL returns a list of languages used in the repository.
 - The application handles 404 errors by displaying a "Page Not Found" message and a countdown timer.
 After 5 seconds, the user is redirected to the homepage.
+- Last, the user can click the title "GitHub Repositories Search" to go back home.

 ## Installation
 1. Clone the repository to your local machine.